ZachyonDan/guess_the_pokemon/README.md

 ![](https://i.imgur.com/6szeNHY.png)

 ## Building from source
-Rust should automatically handle compiling the project for your operating system when the `cargo build --release` command is ran.
+Rust should automatically handle compiling the project for your operating system when `cargo build --release` is ran.

 If, for whatever reason, you want to compile to a non-native target, refer to the following commands: